jundalisay/spblist/content/en/research/paracelsus/nature/book-08/chapter-04.md

 The third is the separation of waterie, and flegmatick moisture, together with the fat extracted out of bones.

-For if these two bee carefully by the Art of Alchymie separated from Mens bones by the degree of Distillation, and the bones bee reduced, or burnt into most white ashes by the degree of Calcination; and then these three bee again after a right manner joined together, so that they resemble butter, they become a most wonderfull specificall Arcanum, with which thou maist soundly cure any fracture of bones without any pain at three bindings up, so that thou dost handle, and set the fracture according to the rules of Chirurgery, and then apply that specificum by way of plaister, &c.
+For if these two bee carefully by the Art of Alchymie separated from Mens bones by the degree of Distillation, and the bones bee reduced, or burnt into most white ashes by the degree of Calcination; and then these three bee again after a right manner joined together, so that they resemble butter, they become a most wonderfull specificall Arcanum, with which you maist soundly cure any fracture of bones without any pain at three bindings up, so that you dost handle, and set the fracture according to the rules of Chirurgery, and then apply that specificum by way of plaister, &c.

 This also doth most speedily cure the wounds of the skull, and any other contusion of bones whatsoever.